swaldman/sbt-ethereum/README.md

     sbt.version=0.13.12

-Even if your sbt-launcher is from an older version, this will cause `sbt` to manage your project from a sufficientlt recent sbt.
+Even if your sbt-launcher is from an older version, this will cause `sbt` to manage your project from a sufficiently recent sbt.